coderanger/coderanger.net/content/posts/rewind.md

 ## `declare_resource`

 The `declare_resource` helper is the core of the resource DSL.
-It creates the new resource object and then add it to the current resource collection.
+It creates the new resource object and then adds it to the current resource collection.
 This can be useful when you want to create a resource where the type is variable somehow.

 ```ruby